CS2103AUG2016-T11-C4/addressbook-level4/docs/UserGuide.md

 	* `edit 6 p-1`

        Floating Task bake potato is given a priority of 1.

+15. You've finished a task.
+Congrations!
+Let's mark a task as finshed.
+    * `i` to view index
+    * `fin 3`
+    Dateline task learn tasktracker is marked as finished.
-15. To exit the program, try:
+16. To exit the program, try:

 	* `exit`

       Close the Task-tracker.

-14. Refer to the [Features](#features) section below for details of each command.
+17. Refer to the [Features](#features) section below for details of each command.

 <a name="qss">**Quick Start Summary**</a>